gfowley/ruboto-tutorial-webview/tutorial.md

 ### Bidirectional approach

-The approach here is that the activity uses the WebView `evaluateJavascript` method to call WebView Javascript which in turn calls a method of the Javascript interface object registered with `addJavascriptInterface` to send a value back to the activity.
+The approach here is that the activity uses the WebView `evaluateJavascript` method to call Javascript which in turn calls a method of the Javascript interface object registered with `addJavascriptInterface` to send a value back to the activity.

 The menu action handler `eval_js_load_image_jsi_size` calls `evaluateJavascript` without a callback object as the return value will not be used.
 ```ruby